Sync all connectors

 Syncing & Scheduling

-API sources (SaaS tools, databases) need to sync their data into Dinobase.
-File sources (parquet, CSV) skip syncing entirely — DuckDB reads them at query time.
+API connectors (SaaS tools, databases, MCP servers) need to sync their data into Dinobase.
+File connectors (parquet, CSV) skip syncing entirely — DuckDB reads them at query time.

 Terminal window